Hans-xwh/Blender-A3DA/README.md

 - Load the script in the blender scripting tab, set the path to your A3DA file, and hit run.
 - Controllers will be created for each object declared in the A3DA, and the script will try to match the controllers to existing objects on the scene.
 - The framerate for every (i think) PV is 60fps.

-Right now its not possible to import more than a single A3DA file per scene, as the controller names will overlap.
-I plan to make this possible.
+-Its possible to import multiply A3DA files with some help:
+  After importing the first file, at the en of the console output will be "Max id was: XXX".
+Add 1 to this parameter, and put it into the idOffest parameter in the script befor loading the second file.
+Repeat as necesary.

+## Limits
 Some transformations are weird after importing, and i dont know why.
 Some objects will be fixed by inverting their Z rotation, I'm still not sure why this happens.

 Right now supports only stage object animation.
+At this point it does not support camera anim, morphs, lights, and HRC bone anim.

 This is my first time trying to write a Blender script, so don't expect this to work perfectly.
-Im open to feedback.
+Im open to any feedback!